 The gun that goes off when dropped is a staple on TV and in the movies.
 Those fictional venues often depict it happening with guns that actually don’t go off when dropped, and that makes gun-wise moviegoers of our generation just roll their eyes at the liberties Hollywood takes with reality.
-Unfortunately, that “you can’t believe Hollywood” mentality can blind us to the fact that some handguns actually can go off if dropped.
+Unfortunately, that “you can’t believe Hollywood” mentality can blind us to the fact that a dropped gun can actually go off.

 Usually, the culprit is a phenomenon called “inertia discharge.”
 It occurs with, say, a semi-automatic pistol whose firing pin “floats” in its channel without a mechanical lock.
 If the gun is struck sharply in a direction parallel with the pin’s travel in that channel, it can come forward enough from inertia to discharge.
 This may occur if the gun is dropped on its muzzle, in which case the bullet generally strikes what the muzzle hit and causes little damage unless it has hit a second-story floor in a multi-floor building, in which case the bullet can pass downward through the floor and into the room below.
 It may also occur if the pistol is dropped on the rear of its slide or receiver, the spur of its hammer, etc.